Nidoskull/LalifeTeam-Origins/Gaming/Slugcat-origin/README.txt

 - Herbivore
 - No spear :(
 - Weapons deal less damage
-- 4 hearts instead of 6
+- 5 hearts instead of 6
-- The cold deals extra damage to you
 - You start freezing in cold biomes unless you have a source of heat with you

 SAINT+*